 Danish-Ukrainian Youth House

 On the 11th of August 2020, the Danish Cultural Institute kicked off an upcoming Danish-Ukrainian Youth House which is opening in Kyiv, Ukraine in the first half of 2021.
-The project is a collaboration with DUF – Dansk Ungdoms Fællesråd, Yet Trust and the National Youth Council of Ukraine – NYCUkraine.
+The project is a collaboration between DUF – the Danish Youth Council and DCI – The Danish Cultural Institute.

 Ukraine is currently going through comprehensive reform processes aiming to strengthen democracy, promote human rights and create sustainable growth.
 In this context, youths play a significant role.
 The aim of the project is to create a house driven for and by Ukrainian and Danish youths which will lead to the strengthening of young people’s rights and democratic participation.
 In addition to this, the project aims at connecting the youths in the two countries and creating long-standing contacts and cultural collaboration between them.